kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 SyntaxError: cannot assign to literal
 ```

 The error says that you cannot assign something to a literal.
-Recall that `1` is an `int` type literal and the assignment is from right to left

-The error says that you cannot assign something to a literal.
-Recall that `1` is an `int` type literal and the assignment is from right to left.
-With the above code, you are telling python to assign the value associated with the name `world_index` to the literal `1` and Python does not allow this.
+Recall that 1 is an int type literal and the assignment is from right to left.
+With the above code, you are telling Python to assign the value associated with the name world_index to the literal 1, and Python does not allow this.

-## Checking Data Type
+Checking Data Type
 Python makes it easy for programmers to create variables.
-But this comes at a cost that programmers do not ask the question, "What kind of data is this?".
-When you create a variable, binds the data dynamically and does not require you to specify the type of the data.
-However, Python 3.6 onwards allows programmers to specify the data type as a kind of **annotation** to be checked by other programs.
+But this comes at a cost: programmers do not ask the question, "What kind of data is this?".
+When you create a variable, Python binds the data dynamically and does not require you to specify the type of the data.
+However, Python 3.6 onwards allows programmers to specify the data type as a kind of annotation to be checked by other programs.
 We will use the type annotation supported by Python 3.11.
-You can specify the previous variable as follows.
+You can specify the previous variable as follows:
 ```python
 world_index: int = 1
 ```

 However, what Python does is just to create an annotation and does not enforce it.
-For example, you can still make mistakes assigning a wrong data type and Python interpreter will still executes fine.
-Run the following code step by step observing the data created in the memory.
+For example, you can still make mistakes assigning a wrong data type, and the Python interpreter will still execute fine.
+Run the following code step by step, observing the data created in memory.

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=world_index%3Aint%20%3D%201%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29%0Aworld_index%20%3D%20%222%22%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29%0Aworld_index%20%3D%203.0%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>